matthewlong29/PareAndFlourish_Site/_posts/bonus-material/2016-11-30-questions-about-workplace-holidays.md

 comments: true
 ---
-We've teamed up with Sarah of [Space, Place and Southern Grace](http://www.spaceplaceandsoutherngrace.com) to bring you a post about professionalism during the holidays!
+We've teamed up with Sarah of [Space, Place & Southern Grace](http://www.spaceplaceandsoutherngrace.com) to bring you a post about professionalism during the holidays!

 Holidays are possibly the best time of the year—maybe theoretically is a better way to describe it.
 They’re magical and lively, but can be a bit awkward too.
 We experience a wide range of emotions during the holidays, and these circumstances can be especially dicey in the workplace.
 Is there an etiquette?
 If so, what is it?